dsethlewis/busi809/hw5/hw5.md

 It looks like there may be a small number of missing data.
 While ALTO and ALTI have data for 970 observations each, the other four variables have fewer than 970 observations.
-Although I am sure there is an appropriate way to handle these missing data
+Although I am sure there is an appropriate way to handle these missing data (Newman, [2014](#ref-newmanMissingDataFive2014)), I do not have enough information about how the data were collected to be sure of what to do.
-\[@newmanMissingDataFive2014\], I do not have enough information about how the data were collected to be sure of what to do.
 So let’s take a quick look at the observations with NA values and see if any corrections are needed.

 ``` r
 tbl.2 %>%